lessgreen/OpenPUDO/MVP Spec.md

 4. Acceptance of terms of use
 5. Acceptance of privacy conditions

-Note on SMS with account activation OTP, verified: it is possible to system autofill on both iOS and Android and seems reasonably "friendly" (it is now accepted by users for anything), avoids many bots / spam, allows us to demonstrate our "reasonable effort" to identify the person and provide necessary elements for any interventions by the authorities and therefore seems reasonable for all cases in which an identity is not "imported" from third-party sources (social networks, OAuth).
+Note on SMS with activation OTP: it is possible to have the system autofill the OTP on both iOS and Android, this seems reasonably "friendly" (it is now accepted by users for anything), avoids many bots / spam, allows us to demonstrate our "reasonable effort" to identify the person and provide necessary elements for any interventions by the authorities; thus this approach seems reasonable for all cases in which an identity is not "imported" from third-party sources (social networks, OAuth).

 Evaluate full Facebook / Instagram integration as an identity management tool, having identity management as a secondary fallback and with minor featureset with validated email / sms credentials.

 ## PUDO selection and agreement acceptance

+Basically the recipient has to be able to choose a PUDO that is convenient for him/her based on his current location, primary address or selected address (eg: It would be convenient for me to take the packages close to my office); the PUDOs should be visible on a map and for each the essential information should be shown.

 Steps:

-1. Map view centered on geo-localized position with PUDO
+1. Map view centered on geo-localized position with PUDOs shown
 2. Display of PUDO access conditions and reviews
-3. Acceptance of "contract" with PUDO which generates a request for an agreement with PUDO itself (if it is not an open PUDO with implicit acceptance)
+3. Acceptance of "contract" with PUDO which generates a request for an agreement with PUDO itself (if it is not an open PUDO with implicit acceptance, see below)
 4. Possibility to designate several PUDO on a single account

+In the launch phase it could be convenient to populate the map with the location of PUDOs available from existing network, telling the user "We are sorry, this PUDO cannot be used here by now, we will contact them and let you know soon".
+This would be useful to give the user a decent feedback on one side, and to gather information on points that is critical to acquire on the other.

-## "Peer" selection
+## "Peer" selection [NOT IN THE MVP]

 The recipient should be able to designate other registered recipients as people to whom "[s]he could" delegate the withdrawal, his "friends".